 What About Sprains and Strains?

 A sprain is a stretched or torn ligament.
 Remember, a ligament is a fibrous connective tissue that attaches bone to bone.
 According to the American Orthopaedic Foot and Ankle Society (AOFAS), as many as 25,000 people sprain an ankle every day.
 This adds up to almost 10 million sprained ankles every year!

 Remedies for sprains and strains include rest, ice, compression, elevation, and physical therapy.

-How to Discourage Muscle and Joint Discomfort
+How to Avoid Muscle and Joint Discomfort

-Drink plenty of fluids before, during, and after exercise; and, if your work requires sitting in the same position most of the day, try to stretch or walk several times throughout the day (at least once every hour).
-And, finally, maintain good form and posture when lifting heavy objects.
+Drink plenty of fluids before, during, and after exercise.
+If your work requires sitting in the same position most of the day, try to stretch or walk several times throughout the day (at least once every hour).
+Finally, maintain good form and posture when lifting heavy objects.
 Your legs should do most of the work.

 What tips or insight do you have to offer?
 Leave a comment below and share your thoughts.

 - Steven Ehrlich.
 "Low Back Pain."
 University of Maryland Medical Center.
 2/14/16.